getsentry/sentry-docs/src/_includes/common/configuration-basics.md

 If you have questions, please ask Fiona or Daniel.

-**The objective for this page is that a developer can view easily the configuration options for the SDK; each page _must_ have a description that includes a summary of what the page provides to the developer.
+**The objective for this page is that a developer can easily view the configuration options for the SDK; each page _must_ have a description that includes a summary of what the page provides to the developer.
 Simply linking the page is insufficient.**
 {% endcomment %}

 The {{ include.sdk_name }} SDK is configurable using a variety of options.
 These options are set when the SDK is first initialized, passed to the `init()` as an object:

 {{ include.config_basic_content }}

-These options can be read from an environment variable or your `~/.sentryclirc` file (`SENTRY_DSN`, `SENTRY_ENVIRONMENT`, `SENTRY_RELEASE`) are read automatically.
+These options can be read from an environment variable - `SENTRY_DSN`, `SENTRY_ENVIRONMENT`, `SENTRY_RELEASE` - are read automatically.

 {% if include.hide_dsn == nil %}
 `dsn`